csh-sm-tigerteam/PaaSForSaaS/Lab100/LabGuide100.md

-# Lab 100: Oracle Analytics for Application (OAX) with ERP Cloud (INTERNAL ONLY)
+# Lab 100: Oracle Fusion ERP Analytics (INTERNAL ONLY)

 ## Introduction

-This lab will walk you through OAX and we will be analyzing financial data from your Fusion ERP data.
-The ERP data has already been pre-configured to be in your OAX environment, and will require you to understand how the out-of-the-box visualizations and metrics help the Finance Manager figure out ways to better the company’s accounts payable ratio. *In addition to the workshop*, feel free to watch the walk-through companion video by clicking on the following link:
+This lab will walk you through Oracle Fusion ERP Analytics and we will be analyzing financial data from your Fusion ERP data.
+The ERP data has already been pre-configured to be in your Oracle Fusion ERP Analytics environment, and will require you to understand how the out-of-the-box visualizations and metrics help the Finance Manager figure out ways to better the company’s accounts payable ratio. *In addition to the workshop*, feel free to watch the walk-through companion video by clicking on the following link:
 [Lab 100 Walkthrough Video](https://otube.oracle.com/media/PaaS+for+SaaS+-+Lab+100A+OAX/0_qehnb0l1)

 ### Objectives
--   Learn about OAX's prebuilt capabilities, decks, and KPI cards
+-   Learn about Oracle Fusion ERP Analytics's prebuilt capabilities, decks, and KPI cards
 -   Learn how to build and customize KPI cards
 -   Learn how to set conditions on KPI cards
 -   Learn how to send out notifications to team members

 ### Required Artifacts
 -   The following lab requires an Oracle Public Cloud account that will either be supplied by your instructor, or can be obtained through the following steps.
--   An OAX environment from nac-oax-demo-environment
+-   An Oracle Fusion ERP Analytics environment from nac-oax-demo-environment
 -   The estimated time to complete this lab is 12 minutes

 ## Part 1.
-Sign Into OAX Environment
+Sign Into Oracle Fusion ERP Analytics Environment

 ### **STEP 1** : Log in using SSO credentials

--   Once receiving access to your OAX environment, click on **‘Oracle SSO’** to sign in using your SSO credentials.
+-   Once receiving access to your Oracle Fusion ERP Analytics environment, click on **‘Oracle SSO’** to sign in using your SSO credentials.

 -   **Type in SSO**